Enhancing the QUAlity and Transparency Of health Research

 Registration now open!
 Places strictly limited so book as soon as possible!

 Thursday 14 – Friday 15 June 2018, Botnar Research Centre, University of Oxford

-It covers all you need to know to plan for publication and write up your health-related research study.
+This course covers all you need to know to plan for publication and write up your health-related research study.
 It focuses on the use of reporting guidelines such as CONSORT and STROBE to maximise the transparency and usability of your research.